ecomplus/storefront/@ecomplus/storefront-components/docs/ProductCard.md

 ### buy-text

 Text to use on the purchase button.
-It comes by default for the word `buy` (respecting the language of the page of whoever is accessing it).
-It can be changed for example to "Add to shopping cart", as you prefer.
+It defaults to the word "Buy" respecting store default language, can be changed to "Add to shopping cart" for example.

 ```js
 buyText: String,
 ```

 ### can-add-to-cart

 Allows the `product` to be added to the cart.
-If `false`, it is necessary to handle the next event.
+If false, will be necessary to manually handle the `@buy` event.

 ```js
 canAddToCart: {